sunnyMiglani/OKE-Operator-Container/README.md

 3. To run the container do `docker run --env REGION="region-name-here" --env CLUSTER_OCID="ocid1.cluster.ocid.here" -it localhost/operator-tool:latest`

 Inside the container you should now have oci-cli installed and your configuration copied into the container, this will let you run specific OCI CLI commands

-## TODO:

-- [X] Setup `$CLUSTER_OCID` and `$REGION` environment variables to pickup kubeconfig
-- [X] Add "get kubeconfig" logic into a startup script based on these environment variables
-- [ ] Allow the ability to move dynamic set of binaries as required

 ## Current Limitations: